 Finding Your Voice

-i thought my quiet
+I thought my quiet

-meant nothing
+meant nothing.

-truth is —
+The truth is -

-the world was just too loud
+the world was simply too loud

-for what i carried
+for what I carried.

-i learned the edges of silence
+I learned the edges of silence,

-the taste of words
+the weight of words

-i wasn’t ready to say
+I wasn’t ready to speak.

-the stillness moved
+the stillness moved -

-and i moved with it
+and I moved with it.

-not as thunder
+not as thunder,

 but as light